– NOTICE –

 Applications may be for discrete projects but may also relate to the creation or sustaining of an organization or infrastructure to do the work – in the case of a new organization, a forward-looking version of the above considerations will be taken into account.

-The Foundation invites proposals from a single group or organization as well as those that involve collaboration among several groups or organizations.
-The Foundation does not prefer one form over the other and trusts grant-seekers to determine whether a joint proposal with other groups or organizations will better serve the proposed work.
+The Law Foundation invites applications from a single group or organization as well as those that involve collaboration among several groups or organizations.
+The Law Foundation does not prefer one form over the other and trusts grant-seekers to determine whether a joint application with other groups or organizations will better serve the proposed work.

-This grant program is not intended to fund proposals whose main purpose is the production of research studies, educational resources, and reports, though proposals can certainly include publication, education, and research as part of their workplan as tools to achieve the ultimate goal of the proposal.
+This grant program is not intended to fund applications whose main purpose is the production of research studies, educational resources, and reports, though applications can certainly include publication, education, and research as part of their workplan as tools to achieve the goal of the application.
 If you are unsure whether your idea will qualify, please contact our staff listed below.

 This grant program is not intended to fund equity, diversity, or inclusion training for board/staff of organizations or program audits; if you are an existing Law Foundation grantee that is seeking support for such work with your team, please contact your Law Foundation program director/manager.

-These short-term grants are meant to provide funding to develop capacity, early-stage projects, and plans that may lead to new programming, projects, or infrastructure.
+These short-term grants are meant to provide flexible funding to develop capacity, early-stage ideas, and plans that may lead to new programming, projects, or infrastructure with the long-term vision to advance racial justice.
 Types of activities that could be funded include, but are not limited to:

 - Community consultation;

 - Issue identification and research;